Many feared dead after Florida beachfront condo collapses - News Break

 “I want to know why this happened,” Salzhauer said.
 “That’s really the only question. ...
 And can it happen again?
 Are any other of our buildings in town in jeopardy?”

+Nicolas Fernandez waited early Thursday for word on close family friends who lived in the collapsed section of the building.

+“Since it happened, I’ve been calling them nonstop, just trying to ring their cellphones as much as we can to help the rescue to see if they can hear the cellphones,” she said.

-The seaside condo development was built in 1981.
-It had a few two-bedroom units on the market, with asking prices of $600,000 to $700,000.
-The area's neighborhood feel offers a stark contrast to the glitz and bustle of nearby South Beach.
+The seaside condo development was built in 1981 in the southeast corner of Surfside.
+It had a few two-bedroom units currently on the market, with asking prices of $600,000 to $700,000 in an area with a neighborhood feel that provides a stark contrast to the glitz and bustle of nearby South Beach.

 The area has a mix of new and old apartments, houses, condominiums and hotels, with restaurants and stores serving an international combination of residents and tourists.
 The main oceanside drag is lined with glass-sided, luxury condominium buildings, but more modest houses are on the inland side.
 Among the neighborhood’s residents are snowbirds, Russian immigrants and Orthodox Jewish families.

+Patricia Avilez considered spending the night in her brother-in-law's vacant condo on Wednesday but didn't, only to awake to news of the collapse.

+“And then I came here, and it’s gone,” she said.
+“Everything is disaster.”

-Associated Press writers Tim Reynolds and Ian Mader in Miami; Freida Frisaro in Fort Lauderdale; Bobby Caina Calvan in Tallahassee; Jay Reeves in Birmingham, Alabama; and R.J.
-Rico in Atlanta contributed to this report.
+Associated Press writers Tim Reynolds and Ian Mader in Miami; Freida Frisaro in Fort Lauderdale; Bobby Caina Calvan in Tallahassee; and Jay Reeves in Birmingham, Alabama, contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.